kcc-nma-art258/assignments/week-12/README.md

 ### Loops and iteration

 Loops offer a quick and easy way to do "something" repeatedly.
-In JavaScript, there are three basic loops: `for`, `while`, and `for...in`.
-They all essentially do the same thing: repeat an action some number of times (and it's actually possible that number could be zero).
-The various loop mechanisms offer different ways to determine the start and end points of the loop.
+In JavaScript, there are several loop mechanism's, but the two most common which we'll focus on in this class are: `for`, and `for...in`.
+They both essentially do the same thing: repeat an action some number of times, however each one is used in different cases.

 #### `for` statement

 A `for` loop repeats until a specified condition evaluates to `false`.
-A `for` statement looks as follows:
+The most common reason to use `for` loops is to **iterate over an Array**.

 **Example:**